Getting Started

 needs to be enabled and should match the reporting interval.

-Note: Both are enabled by default, and both report every 5 seconds, so unless you altered the defaults, you should be good.
+Both are enabled by default, and both report every 5 seconds, so unless you altered the defaults, you should be good.

 Message-producing permissions for consumers

-Karafka Web-UI uses Karafka.producer
+Karafka Web UI uses Karafka.producer

 to produce state reports out of processes.
 This means that you need to make sure that the default Karafka.producer